Best Sleeping Pads for Backpacking of 2026

 • 3.5 inches of height is a double-edged sword.
 If you're a side sleepers whose hip bottoms out on thinner pads, that extra cushion may be appreciated.
 However, other testers found themselves rolling off such a high pad.
 Others complained that the height put their face directly against the sloping walls of their ultralight tarps.

-Best for Side Sleepers: Therm-a-Rest NeoLoft
+Best Backpacking Sleeping Pad for Side Sleepers: Therm-a-Rest NeoLoft

-therm a rest neoloft inflatable sleeping pad for camping in red
+Therm-a-Rest Neoloft inflatable sleeping pad for camping in red

 R-Value: 4.7 (rated for 4-seasons)